springfall2008/batpred/docs/output-data.md

 - predbat.best_charge_limit - Predicted best battery charge limit for the next charge in percent with attributes of all future battery charging times & limits
 - predbat.best_charge_limit_kw - Predicted best battery charge limit for the next charge in kWh with attributes of future charging times & limits
 - predbat.best_charge_start - Predicted start time of the next forced battery charging under the best plan
-- predbat.best_discharge_end - Predicted end time of the next forced battery discharging under the best plan
+- predbat.best_export_end - Predicted end time of the next forced battery export under the best plan
-- predbat.best_discharge_limit - Predicted best battery discharge limit in percent (will be 0% when discharging or 100% when not) with attributes of all future battery discharges (kWh and time slots)
+- predbat.best_export_limit - Predicted best battery export limit in percent (will be 0% when discharging or 100% when not) with attributes of all future battery exports (kWh and time slots)
-- predbat.best_discharge_limit_kw - Predicted best battery discharge limit in kWh
+- predbat.best_export_limit_kw - Predicted best battery export limit in kWh
-- predbat.best_discharge_start - Predicted start time of the next forced battery discharging under the best plan
+- predbat.best_export_start - Predicted start time of the next forced battery export under the best plan
 - predbat.best_export_energy - Total kWh of predicted exports under the best plan, with attributes of the predicted export kWh and their time slots
 - predbat.best_import_energy - Total kWh of predicted imports under best plan, with attributes of the predicted import kWh and their time slots
 - predbat.best_import_energy_battery - Total kWh of predicted import energy to charge the home battery under the best plan